Education Research Current About VU Amsterdam NL

 Back to the didactic tips overview page

-Last updated on 6 November 2024
+Last updated on 22 October 2025

 Hybrid teaching in a fully interactive form is quite demanding for a teacher.
 Besides the content and didactics of the lesson, you also need to keep an eye on the technology and the interaction with students, both in the lecture hall and online (often via chat).
 It is especially important to ensure that students who follow the lesson online feel heard and seen.
 That may not always be possible.
+In other cases, the technology may not function optimally, and you’ll have to make last minute decisions on how to organize your class.

-Tip 1: Prepare yourself well
+Tip 1: prepare well

 If you are going to teach in hybrid mode, the most important tip is to prepare well.
-Make sure to be in the room twenty to thirty minutes in advance to start up the computer and check if everything is ready (starting up Zoom is slow because everyone is streaming Zoom to the computer at the same time).
+Make sure to be in the room twenty to thirty minutes in advance to start up the computer and check if everything is ready (starting up Zoom is slow because everyone is streaming Zoom or MS Teams to the computer at the same time).
 Draw inspiration from your colleagues.
 Or watch the video at the bottom of this page.

-Tip 2: Make clear agreements about the interaction
+Tip 2: make clear agreements about the interaction

 When students connect online during the lecture, you can also choose to limit the online interaction or make clear agreements about this.
 It is better to create clarity than to raise high expectations (expectation management).
 Choose for example from (a combination of) the tips below: